-From his lofty positions above the Chattanooga, Bragg could shell the city and cut off essential supplies.
+From his lofty positions above Chattanooga, Bragg could shell the city and cut off essential supplies.
 Bragg also severed the main rail line coming into Chattanooga, leaving Rosecrans with only a poor dirt road through mountainous terrain to supply his army.
 Rosecrans’ situation became a priority in Washington.
-The War Department dispatched Major General Joseph Hooker with 15,000 men from the Army of the Potomac to Chattanooga.

 Ulysses S. Grant to the Rescue

-They also created the Military Division of the Mississippi, placing Major General Ulysses S. Grant in charge of all Union armies in the western theater.
-On September 29, Secretary of War Edwin Stanton ordered Grant and 20,000 soldiers to leave Vicksburg, Mississippi to help lift the siege in Chattanooga.
-Grant immediately relieved Rosecrans of his command and placed Major General George Thomas in charge of the Army of the Cumberland.
+Army officials responded to the dire situation in Chattanooga by dispatching Major General Joseph Hooker with 15,000 men from the Army of the Potomac to the city.
+On September 29, Secretary of War Edwin Stanton ordered Major General Ulysses S. Grant and 20,000 soldiers to leave Vicksburg, Mississippi to help lift the siege in Chattanooga.
+More significantly, on October 16, 1863, the War Department issued General Orders, No. 337, creating the Military Division of the Mississippi, and placing Grant in charge of all Union armies in the western theater.
+Grant quickly relieved Rosecrans of his command and placed Major General George Thomas in charge of the Army of the Cumberland.
 Grant himself arrived in Chattanooga on October 23 and took personal command of all forces within the city.